arkaan27/data-engineering-pipeline/README.md

 11. Copy the AWS ACCESS KEY ID and place it in [config.yaml](config.yaml) where it says AWS_ACCESS_KEY_ID
 12. Repeat for AWS SECRET ACCESS KEY

+## MongoDB Setup

+You must create a MongoDB instance to be able to add to the database.

 # Improvements